How Do I Get Rid of Chicken Coop Flies Effectively?

 Importance of Coop Cleanliness

 Our number 1 tip to deter flies is to keep your coop clean.
-Flies are attracted to chicken droppings, food scraps and dampness.
-Keeping these to a minimum in your coop is a natural fly repellent.
+Flies are attracted to chicken poop, food scraps and damp environments, so when these build up, you’re essentially inviting them in.
+By keeping waste and moisture to a minimum, you create a space that’s far less appealing for flies to feed and breed, acting as a natural form of fly control.

 Regular Cleaning